AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 1. Build out the project by creating any tables or visualizations that you need for analyzing your past live Streaming Media data.

    When building out the project, use the information that you included in the schedule data file and sent to Adobe Customer Care.
-This includes the matching key, dimensions, start and end times, and any additional metadata.
+This includes the matching key, dimensions, and any additional metadata.
 For more information, see [Request and upload the schedule data file](#request-and-upload-the-schedule-data-file).